-Midterm elections are held on even-numbered years in between presidential elections.
+Midterm elections are held in even-numbered years between presidential elections.
 They're called midterms because they coincide with the halfway point of a president's four-year term.
 For this reason, many political observers look to the midterms as a referendum on a sitting president's performance and a bellwether for which party will take control of the White House.

 But midterm elections are about much more than simply testing the political winds for the next presidential election.
-They are a chance for Americans to go to the polls and vote for their representatives in Congress, state legislatures and local government.
+They are a chance for Americans to go to the polls and vote for their representatives in Congress, state legislatures and local governments.
 While the presidential election isn't decided by popular vote (remember the electoral college?), midterm elections give Americans a chance to vote directly for the politicians who will likely have the greatest impact on their daily lives.

 Keep reading to learn how midterms got started, what positions are up for election and why it's the civic duty of every American to cast their ballot in these off-year elections.
-Heck, after reading this article, you might even put up a political lawn sign.